w3c/wai-curricula/content/designer/navigation-design.md

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students to recite the different types of navigational methods that exist and provide examples for each.
+* Short Answer Questions &mdash; Ask students to outline the different types of navigational methods that exist and provide examples for each.
 Assess how students understand and communicate those different types of navigational methods for websites, documents, and applications.
 * Portfolio &mdash; Have students design the navigation menu and other navigational components for a website.
 Assess how students understand accessibility features of navigation across websites and applications.

 ## Teaching Resources